nemidiy/dc-atlas-scientific/README.md

 # Including the library in your platform.io project

-First clone the the repo somewhere in you computer:
+First clone the the repo somewhere in your computer:

 ```
 $ git clone https://github.com/nemiliani/dc-atlas-scientific.git